--Tamara Davis, Personnel and Finance Supervisor, Pittsburgh Bureau of Police and mentor with the Be A 6th Grade Mentor Program
+-Tamara Davis, Personnel and Finance Supervisor, Pittsburgh Bureau of Police and mentor with the Be A Middle School Mentor Program

 The Mayor’s Mentoring Initiative is the City of Pittsburgh’s first-ever employee volunteer program.
-Full-time City employees are eligible to serve as mentors to Pittsburgh Public School students during the work week through one of two local mentoring opportunities: the United Way of Allegheny County’s Be A 6th Grade Mentor Program and Reading is Fundamental Pittsburgh’s Everybody Wins! program, an affiliate of Everybody Wins!
+Full-time City employees are eligible to serve as mentors to Pittsburgh Public School students during the work week through one of two local mentoring opportunities: the United Way of Allegheny County’s Be A Middle School Mentor Program and Reading is Fundamental Pittsburgh’s Everybody Wins! program, an affiliate of Everybody Wins!
 USA.

 In March 2011, Mayor Ravenstahl announced that through the Mayor's Mentoring Initiative, City employees are offered leave time to serve as mentors to Pittsburgh Public School students during the work week.
-In the 2011-2012 school year, over 50 City employees dedicated time each week to mentor local middle school students in 8 schools across the City through the United Way of Allegheny County’s Be A 6th Grade Mentor Program.
+In the past two years, over 50 City employees dedicated time each week to mentor local middle school students in schools across the City through the United Way of Allegheny County’s Be A Middle School Mentor Program.

-City employees can now choose to mentor with either the Be a 6th Grade Mentor program or Reading is Fundamental Pittsburgh’s Everybody Wins! program- an opportunity for volunteers to spend one lunch hour each week reading with an elementary school student.
+City employees can choose to mentor with either the Be a Middle School Mentor program or Reading is Fundamental Pittsburgh’s Everybody Wins! program- an opportunity for volunteers to spend one lunch hour each week reading with an elementary school student.
 According to the National Institute of Education, reading aloud with a child is the most important activity you can do to help them learn to read.